Learn the terms and definitions helpful to know when thinking about myositis, diagnosis, complications and treatment.

 A protein produced by the immune system that is directed against one or more of a person’s own proteins.

-A disease in which the body’s immune system, which normally fights off infections and viruses, is misdirected and mistakenly attacks its own healthy tissues through inflammation.
+A disease in which the body’s immune system, which normally fights off infections and foreign substances, is misdirected and mistakenly attacks its own healthy tissues causing inflammation.
 In myositis, the immune system attacks otherwise healthy muscles and blood vessels.

 Pharmaceutical compounds derived from natural, living sources, in contrast to most drugs that are chemically synthesized.
 Biologics include vaccines, blood and blood components (such as IVIg), gene therapies, monoclonal antibodies, and other products.